paralin/starred/README.md

 - [heroiclabs/nakama](https://github.com/heroiclabs/nakama) - Distributed server for social and realtime games and apps.
 - [gopherdata/gophernotes](https://github.com/gopherdata/gophernotes) - The Go kernel for Jupyter notebooks and nteract.
 - [minio/highwayhash](https://github.com/minio/highwayhash) - Native Go version of HighwayHash with optimized assembly implementations on Intel and ARM.
 Able to process over 10 GB/sec on a single core on Intel CPUs - https://en.wikipedia.org/wiki/HighwayHash
-- [panjf2000/ants](https://github.com/panjf2000/ants) - 🐜🐜🐜 ants is a high-performance and low-cost goroutine pool in Go, inspired by fasthttp./ ants 是一个高性能且低损耗的 goroutine 池。
+- [panjf2000/ants](https://github.com/panjf2000/ants) - 🐜🐜🐜 ants is a high-performance and low-cost goroutine pool in Go./ ants 是一个高性能且低损耗的 goroutine 池。
 - [maxence-charriere/go-app](https://github.com/maxence-charriere/go-app) - A package to build progressive web apps with Go programming language and WebAssembly.
 - [mvdan/gofumpt](https://github.com/mvdan/gofumpt) - A stricter gofmt
 - [felixge/fgprof](https://github.com/felixge/fgprof) - 🚀 fgprof is a sampling Go profiler that allows you to analyze On-CPU as well as Off-CPU (e.g. I/O) time together.